 Good Hotel Guide Awards

-Since 1984, the Good Hotel Guide has staged an annual award ceremony in which ten Césars (named after a famous Swiss hotelier, César Ritz) are given to hotels, inns and B&Bs which are outstanding in their particular category.
+Since 1984, ten Césars (named after a famous Swiss hotelier, César Ritz) are given to hotels, inns and B&Bs which are outstanding in their particular category.
 How our César winners selected?
 The process begins with reports from readers whose judgement we trust.
 If a place starts to attract exceptionally good reviews, we send an inspector to stay anonymously for a night at our expense to see if it is a candidate for an award.
 Final decisions are taken by the Guide’s small editorial team.
 The Cesar Award winners are celebrated by the media, with articles appearing this year in The Daily Mail, The Express and The Mirror and many other regional papers and magazines.
 The Sunday Times has called the César awards ‘the Oscars of the hotel industry’.
 The award is valued by hoteliers and travel writers because of the Guide’s reputation for independence.

 Winning a César is difficult, sustaining it over the years no less so.
 Hotels keep their Césars for ten years, but only so long as they remain in the same ownership and maintain their original quality.
 Only four hotels, all César winners, have had an entry in every edition of the Guide since it was first published in 1978.
 They are ROTHAY MANOR, Ambleside, LASTINGHAM GRANGE, Lastingham, CURRAREVAGH HOUSE, Oughterad, and BALLYMALOE HOUSE, Shanagarry.